Here's a handy workaround for smart home devices that require a 2.4 GHz connection

-How to Set Up Smart Devices on a 2.4 gHz Connection
+How to Set Up Smart Devices on a 2.4 GHz Connection

 But that's only available on some routers.
-Either older routers or kind of higher-end routers that have an actual physical switch, or they're highly customizable with software that lets you make those changes easily in the background.
+Either older routers or kind of higher-end wireless routers that have an actual physical switch, or they're highly customizable with software that lets you make those changes easily in the background.

 First, you have to understand what the two types of connections are.
-With 5 gHz, it’s a faster, more powerful connection, but the distance on it is a little bit limited.
+With 5 GHz, it’s a faster, more powerful connection, but the distance on it is a little bit limited.

-And 2.4 gHz is kind of the opposite.
+And 2.4 GHz is kind of the opposite.
 It's a little less robust, but it can cover a greater distance and work better through walls.

-And how do you make your device connect to the 2.4 gigahertz?
+And how do you make your smart device connect to the 2.4 GHz?
 Well, pretty easily, actually.

-So, whatever the device is, in this case, like I said, I'm going to illustrate with a smart light bulb.
+So in this case, like I said, I'm going to illustrate with a smart light bulb.
 It's a cheaper off-brand one (read: not the Philips Hue brand).
 So it doesn't use a hub.
-It connects directly to your Wi-Fi, which is great in some ways, but it has to be set up on that 2.4 gHz band.
+It connects directly to your Wi-Fi, which is great in some ways, but it has to be set up on that 2.4 GHz band.

 So I just plug it in out at the edge of the Wi-Fi coverage.
 And then I go through the setup process and once that's done, once it's confirmed and I've gone through that whole thing, it's on the Wi-Fi network.
 Then I can go move it back wherever I want in the house.

-As a matter of fact, you only need that 2.4 gHz connection during setup because once it's on the network, it's on the network.
+As a matter of fact, you only need that 2.4 GHz connection during setup because once it's on the network, it's on the network.
 So I was able to take 10 of these different light bulbs and set them all up kind of out in my driveway.
 And then I took them back into my studio and they were ready to go.

 You’ll have to get creative for some devices

-If it's a device that's not so portable, like a smart outlet or smart light switches, you can't just take it out to the driveway.
-But just remember the principle that we're talking about here of a 2.4 gHz connection being on the edge of your router's coverage.
+If it's a device that's not so portable, like a smart plug or smart light switch, you can't just take it out to the driveway.
+But just remember the principle that we're talking about here of a 2.4 GHz connection being on the edge of your router's coverage.

 So if I'm using a mesh Wi-Fi system, maybe I temporarily unplug the closest router so that the device has to connect with one a little further away.
 Or maybe I move the router itself as far as possible from the device during the setup process.
 Or, hey, if you've got a router that lets you do it, just flip that switch.